harrisonhoward/eris.js-commando/README.md

 ```

 ### Utility Manager
-In-build utility manager allows you to use useful functions.
+In-built utility manager allows you to use useful functions.
 The default functions include getting a users tag (username + discriminator) and others allows you to add, get different settings from storage using a map over having to manage your database yourself.\
 Along with these features you can add your own utils onto the manager itself.\
 *to keep typings you would have to modify the typings file, I'm looking into better options*
 ```js